 - A rag

-See details about the well-known artist, John Skinner, below:
+- See details about the well-known artist and tutor, John Skinner below:

 UK independent artist – John Skinner

 Born in London in 1959, John Skinner started painting in earnest in his twenties, whilst living in Newcastle.
 With no formal training, save a miserable Art ‘O’ level failure, John developed a distinct technique and an unorthodox approach to watercolours manifesting itself in the jewelled quality that we see in his work today.